Tonybobo/nestjs-registry/README.md

 - The logs are saved into the database under the table `log`
 - You can extend the BaseRepository classs with your DAO class so you can `CRUD` in your service without writing these function in your DAO class.
 - To add your business logic code, You can follow the file structure below
+- There is a global AWS SNS Module `AwsSNSModule` and `AwsS3Module` which can be used
+  - AwsSNSModule has only publish function and the topic must be created before
+  - AwsS3Module has only upload and get files function

 ```
   \-- src